 While modern life does have its share of ups and downs, it does have its own silver linings.
 One major perk is that you don’t have to go through all the torture-like medical procedures of old.
 Aside from making use of some questionable substances and methods, these ancient practices also revolved around an equally dubious understanding of the human body.
 And nothing encapsulates this more than the history of dental fillings.
+(This was before anagram fillings and gold fillings, by the way!)

 Like most things, how dental fillings came to be started with a folk superstition of where tooth decay originated.
 The oldest existing reason for tooth decay is mostly attributed to the “tooth worm,” which supposedly behaved the same way as your typical maggot.
 (The image itself is spine-tingling to think about.
 Imagine an eel-like worm boring through your teeth!)